Journey

 My second workplace

-The year was over, and there I was, starting my traineeship at Julien (Julien Gastro Bistrot).
-It was a restaurant-celebration — that's how they positioned themselves, and it really was that for the guests: high level of service, interesting and beautifully presented dishes, waiters all speaking with a French accent, and a kitchen that was somewhere between Moldovan and French.
-In the evenings the format shifted — the chef would make a speech, and what had been a restaurant with great food and sharp service would turn into a party venue.
-DJs would show up, everyone would dance, the place packed out.
+The year ended, and there I was, already interning at Julien (Julien Gastro Bistrot).
+It was a festive restaurant — that is how they positioned themselves, and that is exactly how it was for the guests: a high level of service, interesting and beautiful food plating, all waiters speaking with a French accent, and the cuisine being a mix between Moldovan and French.
+In the evening, the venue's format changed.
+They played a speech from the chef, and from a restaurant with good food and cool service, the place turned into a party spot: DJs came in, everyone danced, and there was a ton of people.

 (In the photo is Yura, my ex-colleague and current friend — but he's not the one I'm talking about in the story below.)